 - butter and syrup for serving

-- Add the buttermilk (or milk), sugar, eggs, vanilla, and oil (or butter) and whisk just until combined.
+- Add the milk, sugar, eggs, vanilla, and butter (or oil) and whisk just until combined.
 Do not overmix the batter to prevent the pancakes from becoming tough and dense.
 Gently stir in the fresh blueberries.
 If using frozen blueberries, add them directly on top of the batter while cooking (see notes).

 - Set the batter aside to rest while you heat the griddle (about 5 minutes).
 Heat a griddle or skillet over medium heat.
 Coat with cooking spray or butter.

-- For each pancake, drop 1/4 cup to 1/3 cup of batter onto the griddle or skillet.
+- For each pancake, drop 1/4 cup of batter onto the griddle or skillet.
 Cook for about 2 minutes or until bubbles start to form on the surface.
 Flip and cook for about 2-3 minutes or until golden brown.

-- Remove from the griddle or pan and serve with butter and syrup.
+- Remove from the griddle or pan and serve immediately or transfer to an oven-safe platter and keep them covered in a 200ºF oven.

 - Frozen blueberries don’t need to be thawed.
 However, I like to take the blueberries out of the freezer about 10 minutes before I start making the pancakes just to make sure they are not frozen rock solid when added to the batter.